ndrezn/secretgroup.xyz/README.md

 # secretgroup.xyz

-A side project to maintain [Secret Group](http://secretgroup.xyz).
-Currently under maintenance.
+A project to maintain [Secret Group](http://secretgroup.xyz), an art and design collective based in Montreal.
+For more information contact [www@secretgroup.xyz](www@secretgroup.xyz)